yceruto/symfony-ddd-skeleton/README.md

-# vkernel-skeleton
+# Symfony 4 skeleton with Virtual Kernel

-Multi-application skeleton for Symfony 4
+Multi-application skeleton for Symfony 4 with `VirtualKernel` class.